MaterializeInc/materialize/doc/user/content/administration/billing.md

 To help users select the correct cluster size for their workload, Materialize uses cluster size names that are based on the compute credit, specifically, "centicredits" or `cc` (1/100th of a compute credit).
-For example, cluster size of `25cc` is equivalent to 0.25 compute credits/hour and cluster size of `200cc` is equivalent to 2 compute credits/hour.
+For example, the `25cc` cluster size is equivalent to 0.25 compute credits/hour, the `200cc` cluster size is equivalent to 2 compute credits/hour.
 Larger clusters can process data faster and handle larger data volumes.

 {{< tip >}}
 You can resize a cluster at any time, even while the cluster is running, to respond to changes in your workload.
 {{</ tip >}}

 Clusters are always "on".
-However, you can adjust the number of replicas that are associated with a cluster.
-See [Compute cost factors](#compute-cost-factors) for more information on compute costs for replicas.
+However, you can adjust the [replication factor](https://materialize.com/docs/sql/create-cluster/#replication-factor) for fault tolerance.
+See [Compute cost factors](#compute-cost-factors) for more information on the cost of adding redundant replicas to a cluster.

 ### Compute cost factors